Mosadoluwa-A/Team-Lamarck/README.md

 - `@Kwabena`
-- Graduate researcher and teaching, University of Ghana, Ghana
+- Graduate researcher and teaching assistant, University of Ghana, Ghana
 - Interested in genomics, data science and machine learning
 - 👋👉https://www.linkedin.com/in/bright-yemi-9b8780111